carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 ### Plot diversity estimates at desired taxonomic resolution

-We want to know how is bacterial diversity yhen, we will prune all of the non-bacterial organisms in our metagenome.
-To do this we will make a subset of all bacterial groups and save them
+We want to know how is the bacterial diversity, so, we will prune all of the non-bacterial organisms in our metagenome.
+To do this we will make a subset of all bacterial groups and save them.
 ~~~
 metagenome_JC1A <- subset_taxa(metagenome_JC1A, superkingdom == "Bacteria")
 ~~~